phiamo/MopaBootstrapBundle/Resources/doc/1-installation.md

     1.2.
 BootstrapBundle and twitters bootstrap

-    To have composer managing twitters bootstrap too, you can either run it with --dev or add the following to your composer.json:
+    To have composer managing twitters bootstrap too, you can either run it with --install-suggests or add the following to your composer.json:

     ```json
     {